davefl67/dotfiles/README.md

   To test the login, you will need to have the SSH Agent running.
 You should add a command to `~/.bashrc` The command is `eval "$(ssh-agent -s)"` and this will load the agent in the background.
 To test passwordless login, type this command: `ssh -vT git@github.com`

   When using git and are prompted for a user name, always use `git@github.com`.
 It will automatically use your SSH key and find your account.
 Check the [Github Docs](https://docs.github.com/en/authentication/troubleshooting-ssh/error-permission-denied-publickey) for troubleshooting assistance

+### HARDEN SSHD SERVER SECURITY
+You'll need to harden the server's **sshd** configuration to allow for passwordless logins only.
+There are a few other tips and tricks as well.
+- edit `/etc/ssh/sshd_config` to harden security
+- Change `Port` to something obscure higher than 2048
+- Change `PasswordAuthentication` to **no**
+- Change `ChallengeResponseAuthentication` to **no**
+- Change `ListenAddress` from `0.0.0.0` to the ip address of a VPN tunnel or a Tailscale IP address.
+This allows connections only from that private network.

+Once complete, restart the SSH server with the following command `sudo systemctl restart ssh`

 ## INSTALL APT PACKAGES
 - yadm    *(dotfile manager)*